 You should make sure you have a written contract that sets out your contractor’s responsibilities.
 You may also want to ask your contractor to indemnify you (protect you against loss) for any breach of PECR.
 If they break the law and expose you to enforcement action (and reputational damage with customers), you may then be able to seek legal advice about taking action for breach of contract.
 However, an indemnity is not a substitute for proper checks of your contractor – remember it is still your name and reputation at stake.

-Having a written contract with your contractor ties in with your contract obligations under the GDPR.
-See our separate Guide to the GDPR for more information on contracts.
+Having a written contract with your contractor ties in with your contract obligations under the UK GDPR.
+See our separate Guide to the UK GDPR for more information on contracts.